zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/DropDownList.md

     ?>

 ### optionLabel
 Define the text of the default empty item.
-If the value is an object, then the widget will use it directly.
+If the value is an object, then the widget will use it a valid data item.
- Note that object should have atleast the dataValueField and dataTextField properties.
-Otherwise, widget will show undefined.
+ Note that the optionLabel will not be available if the widget is empty.

 #### Returns
 `\Kendo\UI\DropDownList`